 I start my build with 1 Amplifying Tome then head mid or top.
 The bonus AP lets you hit harder, gives you 36 HP, and lets you regain a bit more health from your Transfusion.
 If you feel that you need a bit more sustain early game, you have enough money to afford a Health Potion, I prefer not to since my sustain is pretty good with Transfusion already.

-The next time we go back should be after your lvl 6 skill kill (More details on this later) where, with pretty good cs, you can pick up your Boots of Speed and Hextech Revolver.
+The next time we go back should be after your lvl 6 skill kill (More details on this later) where, with pretty good cs, you can pick up your Boots and Hextech Revolver.

 If you didn't get the kill, but still had decent CS you can probably still pick up your Hextech Revolver.
 These two items not only provide your speed, decent AP, and some HP, but also the spell vamp you will need for the majority, if not all, of the game.